 Maybe someday we'll add the equipment needed to go boondocking, but we're just looking to get away for weekend trips.

-This part of the process was tough.
-A lot of discussion and planning went into it so that we had a working shower that was watertight.
+This part of the build was tough.
+A lot of discussion and planning went into it so that we had a working shower that was watertight, and a toilet.

 Once the walls went up and the floor was in, we waterproofed everything with 7 coats of Red Guard.

-Next, we installed the corrugated metal, marble threshold and the shower head.
+Next, we installed the corrugated metal, the marble threshold and the shower head.

-It was ready to use but we had some finishing touches to do before we could call it done.
+The cargo trailer was ready to use but we had some finishing touches to complete.

-After we finished the plumbing we worked on the finishing touches which included cabinet doors and trim.
+After we finished the plumbing we worked on the finishing touches which included cabinet doors and all of the trim.

 Remember, every piece is custom and that includes the cabinet doors and ceiling trim.